paradite/retire-at-35/README.md

 * Buy a new bag at most once twice a year

 Once a rationale rule has been set, it should be harder for impulse purchase to happen.

+**Spending - Calculate ROI for big-ticket items**

+Before you make a decision to purchase a big-ticket item such as a house or a car, calculate its Return on Investment (ROI).

+Consider the amount of money you can potentially save (or lose) by purchasing it.
+Of course we should also factor in the non-monetary benefits such having a peace of mind of not getting kicked out of your rented apartment by owning a house.

+There are plenty of guides on the Internet on calculating whether it is worth it to buy a house (vs rent) or buy a car (vs using other means of transportation).
+Use them as a good starting point to make your own calculations and judgement.
+You might be surprised to find that renting for the whole time might be cheaper than buying a house.

 ## Calculations